Serving the Homeless in Orlando Since 1992

 Keys to Success

-Since 1992 Pathlight HOME has helped more than 6,000 people find safe and stable housing.
-Currently we house over 600 low-income and homeless Central Floridians.
+Since 1992 Pathlight HOME has helped more than 7,000 people find safe and stable housing.
+Currently we house over 600 low-income and homeless Central Floridians a night.

 Orlando has an abundance of abandoned motel properties and a shortage of affordable housing, especially for very low-income residents.
 We believe that both buildings and people deserve a second chance.
 Renovating properties instead of building new efficiency apartments from the ground up has allowed us to save on construction costs and reduce the time needed to get new people into housing.